LucasBehrendt/tech-blog/README.md

   - Users choose a title, excerpt, content and an image for their post, while ID, author and time of creation is given automatically.

-  - If the user don't upload an image for their post, a generic placeholder image is provided for them.
+  - If the user doesn't upload an image for their post, a generic placeholder image is provided for them.

   <details>